ddc-java-14/recipe-retriever/docs/index.md

 ## Functionality

-* Saves time for the user looking up recipes that includes specific ingredients.
+* App creates different recipes for the user when they input different ingredients.

 * User-friendly operation, allowing anyone to use the app.

-* Ability to save recipes for future use.
+* Ability to save specific recipes for future use.

-* Database full of different recipes so that user has multiple options.
+* Database has several recipes from different cooking websites so that the user has multiple options.

 ## Persistent data

-TBD
+* List of recipes.

 ## Device/external services

-TBD
+* Mobile android device with internet access.

 ## Stretch goals/possible enhancements

-TBD
+* User will have multiple options of recipes that can help the user save time on deciding what to cook and being able to better prepare the ingredients for later use.

+* User will be able to track what they're spending their money on which in turn can possibly help save money.